hasanenv/terraform-aws-secure-ha-webapp/README.md

 ## Overview

 This project demonstrates a production-style AWS web architecture built entirely with **Terraform**.

 It deploys a **highly available**, **secure**, and **scalable** web application using private EC2 instances behind an Application Load Balancer, with HTTPS enforced (along with HTTP redirect) and infrastructure managed as code.

-The goal was not just to make something “work”, but to design it the way you would in a real environment.

 ---